Luca di Montezemolo: Racing

+Business

+In 1976 Montezemolo was promoted to become head of all FIAT racing activities, and in 1977 he advanced to become a senior manager of FIAT.
 Throughout the 1980s, Montezemolo occupied a number of positions in the FIAT empire, including managing director of the drinks company Cinzano and director of the publishing company Itedi.

-In 1982, he managed America's Cup challenge of Team Azzurra, the first Italian yacht club to enter the event.
+In 1982, Montezemolo managed the America's Cup challenge of Team Azzurra, the first Italian yacht club to enter the event.
 In 1985, he became manager of the Organizing Committee for 1990 World Cup Italia.

+Return to Ferrari

 In November 1991, FIAT Chairman Gianni Agnelli appointed Montezemolo president of Ferrari, which had been struggling since Enzo Ferrari's death.
 Montezemolo made it his personal goal to win the Formula One World Constructors' Championship once again.
-Montezemolo quickly made changes at the Italian team, signing up Niki Lauda as consultant and promoting Claudio Lombardi to team manager role.
-During the 1990s he resurrected the Ferrari road car business from heavy debts into solid profit.
+Montezemolo quickly made changes at the Italian team, signing up Niki Lauda as a consultant and promoting Claudio Lombardi to the team manager role.
+During the 1990s he resurrected the Ferrari road car business from heavy debts into profit.
 He also took on the presidency of Maserati when Ferrari acquired it in 1997, until 2005.

 Under Montezemolo and executive director Jean Todt, the Ferrari Formula One team won the World Drivers' Championship in 2000, the first time since 1979.
 The previous year, 1999, they had won the Constructors' Championship for the first time since 1983.

-On 27 May 2004, Montezemolo became president of Italian business lobby Confindustria.
+On 27 May 2004, Montezemolo became president of the Italian business lobby Confindustria.
 Days later, following the death of Umberto Agnelli on 28 May, he was elected chairman of Fiat S.p.A., Ferrari's parent company.
-Since 20 December 2004, he has also been president of the LUISS, the Free International University for Social Studies Guido Carli in Rome.